Best viewed with Netscape @ 1024 x 768 pixels

 Flexible creative computer projects:

-The past four years, I have donated consulting days to our Public TV Auction, Channel 11, Durham, NH (1 day per auction day - 37 consulting days so far).
-These consulting days are very diverse - that is, I need to be very creative instantly.
+The past few years, I have donated consulting days to our Public TV Auction, Channel 11, Durham, NH

-With my extensive experience, I have many supporting stories.
 Just ask, chances are I have already solved your typical kinds of problems elsewhere.

-I have many success stories.
 A small investment in my service will save your company many times over.
-Just E-mail me a general description of your problems to start me thinking.

 Partial Client List